-As the transport sector accounts for a substantial and rapidly growing share of total energy use and carbon emissions, Singapore is promoting the use of public transportation through a series of measures, including investments in new MRT lines and upgrading of existing facilities, central bus planning, bus priority schemes, tightening quality of service standards, and enhancing commuter information.
+As the transport sector accounts for a substantial and rapidly growing share of total energy use and carbon emissions, Singapore has pioneered innovative policies and promotes the use of public transport through a series of measures, including investments in new MRT lines and upgrading of existing facilities, central bus planning, bus priority schemes, tightening quality of service standards, and enhancing commuter information.
 Other measures also include:

-- Managing car ownership and usage by reducing vehicle growth rate through the Vehicle Quota System (VQS), refining the Electronic Road Pricing (ERP) system, improving Off-Peak Car and Park & Ride schemes, and further developing Intelligent Transport System (ITS) solutions - > Test-bedding new technologies such as the Diesel Particulate Filter (DPF), dieselhybrid buses, electric cars - Developing a Green Framework for Rapid Transit System (RTS).
-The Green Mark provides a systematic and structured approach in evaluating and rating the environmental performance of RTS for existing and future lines.
+- Managing car ownership and usage by reducing vehicle growth rate through the Vehicle Quota System (VQS), refining the Electronic Road Pricing (ERP) system, improving Off-Peak Car and Park & Ride schemes, and further developing Intelligent Transport System (ITS) solutions - ➤ Test-bedding new technologies such as the Diesel Particulate Filter (DPF), diesel-hybrid buses, electric cars - ➤ Developing a Green Framework for Rapid Transit System (RTS).
+The Green Mark provides a systematic and structured approach in evaluating and rating the environmental performance of RTS for existing and future lines. - ➤ Carbon Emissions-Based Vehicle Scheme (CEVS).
+Since 2001, a green vehicle rebate (GVR) was offered to encourage the adoption of green vehicles such as hybrid, compressed natural gas and electric cars.
+From 1 January 2013, a new Carbon Emissions-Based Vehicle Scheme (CEVS), was adopted to provide a broader outcome-based approach that takes into consideration vehiclesøcarbon emissions and fuel efficiency to encourage consumers to shift to low-emission models. - ➤ Fuel Economy Labelling Scheme (FELS).
+From 2009, passenger cars and light goods vehicles that are sold in Singapore must be affixed with the Fuel Economy Label.
+With the fuel economy information, car buyers are can make better-informed decisions on fuel efficiency when purchasing new cars